gruntwork-io/terraform-aws-utilities/modules/prepare-pex-environment/README.md

 - When building a PEX for both python2 with python3, be aware that python2 packages tend to rely on backports of stdlib enhancements (e.g the [`futures`](https://pypi.org/project/futures/) package).
-These backports cannot be installed in a python3 environemnt, which creates complications in the PEX binary.
+These backports cannot be installed in a python3 environment, which creates complications in the PEX binary.
 Specifically, it will attempt to lookup a dependency that doesn't exist in the packaged zip.
     - You can mitigate this using [environment markers](https://www.python.org/dev/peps/pep-0508/#environment-markers).
       However, for the most robust solution, generate separate PEX binaries for python2 and python3.